 For African beaches and amazing blue waters, Mozambique is a good choice in May.
-In Western Australia it's the middle of whale shark season (which runs from March to September) so it’s a great time to visit Ningaloo Reef and from March 2018 onwards there will be a new direct Qantas flight that will link London to Perth in 17 hours, a great excuse to explore Australia’s most remote city.
+In Western Australia it's the middle of whale shark season (which runs from March to September) so it’s a great time to visit Ningaloo Reef and since March 2018 a new direct Qantas flight has linked London to Perth in just (!)
+17 hours, a great excuse to explore Australia’s most remote city.
 Temperatures in Morocco will still be comfortable before the searing heat of the summer months set in,and Namibia will be dry, not too hot and ideal for a self-drive, flying safari or walking safari (Ultimate Safaris have just introduced HUAB TRAILS, a multi-day naturalist guided walking adventure as an optional element of a three night stay at Huab Under Canvas).
 It's also the start of the walking season in Ladakh, India.

-2018 must surely be the year for Zimbabwe to finally wrest back the spotlight for its more positive attributes, such as the incredible game-rich Hwange National Park, where Verney's Camp is a new property due to open in May 2018.
-Operated by Machaba Safaris, Verney's Camp will act as a sister property to Machaba Camp, Little Machaba and Gomoti Plains Camp in Botswana, which we have always been impressed by (Verney's Camp will be constructed in a matching style to these camps, with 10 large tents elevated on wooden decks).
-The camp will be located in the central eastern end of the park, based on a private concession within the boundaries of the national park.
-The activities on offer will be game drives and walking safaris with armed guides, and the 10,000 hectare private concession that surrounds the camp will also allow for night drives and stargazing in the evenings.
-Our sources also tell us that Great Plains Conservation will be introducing their Zimbabwe walking trails in May - a 6 night walking trail from Mana Pools to Sapi Reserve, a 120,000ha private concession adjoining Mana Pools which Great Plains Conservation has taken over from hunting.
-Here they will be developing two new camps similar in style to Duba Expedition / Selinda Explorers - one camp will be on the Lower Zambezi River and the other will be inland.
+2018 was the year for Zimbabwe to finally wrest back the spotlight for its more positive attributes, such as the incredible game-rich Hwange National Park, where Verney's Camp opened in May 2018.
+Operated by Machaba Safaris, Verney's Camp acts as a sister property to Machaba Camp, Little Machaba and Gomoti Plains Camp in Botswana, which we have always been impressed by (Verney's Camp is constructed in a matching style to these camps, with 10 large tents elevated on wooden decks).
+The camp is located in the central eastern end of the park, based on a private concession within the boundaries of the national park.
+The activities on offer include game drives and walking safaris with armed guides, and the 10,000 hectare private concession that surrounds the camp will also allow for night drives and stargazing in the evenings.
+Great Plains Conservation have also introduced their Zimbabwe walking trails - a 6 night walking trail from Mana Pools to Sapi Reserve, a 120,000ha private concession adjoining Mana Pools which Great Plains Conservation has taken over from hunting.
+Here they are developing two new camps similar in style to Duba Expedition / Selinda Explorers - one camp will be on the Lower Zambezi River and the other will be inland.
 The future is bright in Zimbabwe!